-As artificial intelligence continues to grow in influence, a new player, DeepSeek AI, is attracting attention for its advanced capabilities, while also raising important questions about privacy, censorship and the control of information.
+As artificial intelligence continues to grow in influence, a new player, DeepSeek AI, is attracting attention for its advanced capabilities.
+It also raises important questions about privacy, censorship and the control of information.
 Based in China, DeepSeek aims to compete with established AI models like OpenAI’s ChatGPT and Google’s Gemini.
+The current R1 model of the platform launched on Jan.
+20, 2025, after enduring significant updates since its first upload in December 2023.
 While its capabilities have impressed some users, concerns about privacy and government influence have sparked debate.

 DeepSeek AI has developed chatbots and language models that function similarly to popular AI assistants.
 It provides users with conversational responses, generates text and offers translations.
 Some reports suggest that DeepSeek’s model performs well, showing promise in various applications.